LNPopupController

 Popup Bar Customization

-LNPopupBar exposes API to customize the default popup bar’s appearance, either through UIAppearance API or directly on a specific popup bar object.
+LNPopupBar exposes many APIs to customize the default popup bar’s appearance.
 Use LNPopupBarAppearance objects to define the standard appearance of the bar.

-Remember to set the inheritsAppearanceFromDockingView property to false, or your customization is likely to be overridden by the bottom bar’s appearance.
+Remember to set the inheritsAppearanceFromDockingView property to false, or some of your customizations might be overridden by the bottom bar’s appearance.

 let appearance = LNPopupBarAppearance()